Ditchcarbon

 Ferrari's reported carbon emissions

-In 2024, Ferrari reported total carbon emissions of approximately 1,033,118,000 kg CO2e globally, with significant contributions from Scope 3 emissions, which accounted for about 967,182,000 kg CO2e.
-Scope 1 emissions were approximately 65,338,000 kg CO2e, while Scope 2 emissions totalled about 598,000 kg CO2e (market-based).
-In Italy, the company reported Scope 1 emissions of about 64,332,000 kg CO2e and Scope 2 emissions of approximately 68,000 kg CO2e.
-Ferrari has set ambitious reduction targets, aiming for a 90% absolute reduction in Scope 1 and 2 emissions by 2030 compared to 2021 levels.
+In 2024, Ferrari reported total carbon emissions of approximately 1,033,118,000 kg CO2e globally, with 65,338,000 kg CO2e from Scope 1 and 28,091,000 kg CO2e from Scope 2 emissions.
+In Italy, the company’s emissions were about 64,332,000 kg CO2e for Scope 1 and approximately 27,567,000 kg CO2e for Scope 2.
+Notably, Ferrari has set ambitious reduction targets, aiming for a 90% absolute reduction in Scope 1 and Scope 2 emissions by 2030 compared to 2021 levels.
 Additionally, the company targets a 50% reduction in Scope 3 downstream emissions per car by 2030 and a 30% reduction in Scope 3 upstream emissions per car by the same year.
-These initiatives reflect Ferrari's commitment to sustainability and carbon neutrality, with a goal to achieve carbon neutrality by 2030.
-Ferrari's ongoing efforts include calculating its carbon footprint across various products and processes, which is essential for meeting its long-term climate objectives.
-The company has previously achieved a 35% reduction in CO2 emissions for its European fleet from 2007 to 2020, demonstrating its capability to implement effective emissions reduction strategies.
+Ferrari is committed to achieving carbon neutrality by 2030, with a focus on calculating its carbon footprint across various products and processes.
+This commitment aligns with their long-term sustainability goals, although they have not yet established a net-zero target.
+The company has previously achieved a 35% reduction in CO2 emissions for its European fleet by 2020 compared to 2007 levels, demonstrating a proactive approach to climate action.
+Ferrari's emissions data and reduction initiatives are sourced directly from Ferrari N.V., with no data cascaded from a parent organization.
+The company continues to enhance its sustainability practices within the automotive sector, reflecting a growing commitment to environmental responsibility.

 Unlock detailed emissions data